Would you know if you were using your product photos in the format they were made for?

-If you’re reading this blog you are probably interested in product photos and might think it’s as simple as having some nice photos and then adding them to your website or social media.
+If you’re reading this blog you are probably interested in product photos, mage sizes and where they are best used and might think it’s as simple as having some nice photos and then adding them to your website or social media.

 Whilst yes, we love, love, love when you proudly present your professional photos to the world, we also want you to utilise your photos in the best possible way.